Kotti/Kotti/docs/developing/basic/security.rst

         Local roles are assigned to a user or group via the "Sharing" screen of a content object.
 They apply only to this object and its children.

+Workflow
+    The workflow keeps track of the current state of each object lifecycle to manage content security.
+    There is an initial state and you can move to other states thanks to transitions; on each state is defined a security matrix with roles and permissions.
+    Kotti provides by default a two-state workflow (private and publish) for all objects excepts files and images.
+    Kotti's workflow implementation is based on `repoze.workflow`_.

 How to create a new role
 ------------------------